TurboMojo/STANKDocs/stankbank.md

 STANKBank

-The STANKBank is an editor window for keeping track of all your STANKs.
+The STANKBank is an editor window for keeping track of all your STANKs and STANKResponses.
 You can create, delete, and edit them from the STANKBank window.